 Because of the extra miles we drove each day, we made in here 4 days ahead of schedule.

 We are thrilled to finally have the drive behind us for the time being and look forward to finding a place to relax and sleep for a few days.
-Check this page and have a good
+Good night.

 over and out,